Dr Tamer Said

 Background

-Tamer, a biologist, psychologist, and educator, is passionate about improving learning and teaching from a well-rounded perspective.
+Tamer is a biologist, psychologist, and educator who is passionate about improving learning and teaching from a well-rounded perspective.
 He examines how non-cognitive factors like motivation and emotions impact learning challenging science concepts.
 The goal of his research is to connect both cognitive and non-cognitive elements and apply these insights in educational settings.

 Before joining ARU, Tamer worked as a postdoctoral researcher, exploring how online training influences the skills development of medical doctors in the East of England, using a mix of research methods.
 During his PD at the University of Cambridge, he studied the relationship between executive functions and motivation in science learning during under Prof Ellefson.